wp-plugins/schreikasten/readme.txt

 7. Tracking system to read comments from one user.

 == Changelog ==

+= 0.10.4 =
+* Added the function to put the Shoutbox in the theme code.
+* Solved a situation with the widget layout in IE.

 = 0.10.3 =
 * Now you can set your own css file (see FAQ).